arthurhsu/rdb/DESIGN.md

 On the other hand, to become a W3C standard, use of scoped global function needs to be limited, which is a new constraint in API design.

+## DDL Changes

+DDL changes are the main changes from Lovefield to RDB specification.
+The way of defining tables, indices and constraints are similar, but with subtle differences.
+The new syntax is less verbose and easier to call.
+Besides that, it also allows multi-column foreign key, schema change at arbitary readwrite transactions, schema persistence, and so on.

 ## Search Condition Changes

 ### Logical operation